pstiasny/VITABS/doc/index.md

     :midiout [port index]

-Currently `E` plays the whole track and `e` plays from the current cursor position to the end of the track.
+`E` plays the whole track and `e` plays from the current cursor position to the end of the track.

+`r{motion}` plays over the given motion.

 `Ctrl-c` stops playback.